Icinga/icinga2/doc/8-migration.md

 ## <a id="configuration-migration"></a> Configuration Migration

 The Icinga 2 configuration format introduces plenty of behavioural changes.
+In order to ease migration from Icinga 1.x, Icinga 2 ships its own config migration script.

 ### <a id="configuration-migration-script"></a> Configuration Migration Script

-In order to migrate existing configuration in Icinga 1.x format the Icinga CLI as part of the Icinga Web 2 project will provide a configuration migration module.
+In order to migrate existing configurations in Icinga 1.x format, the Icinga CLI, as part of the Icinga Web 2 project will provide a conversion module.

-Details can be found in [https://dev.icinga.org/issues/5929].
+Due to the complexity of the Icinga 1.x configuration format, the migration script might not currently work for all use cases.

+The migration script tries to preserve your existing template structure and adds new templates where appropriate.
+However, the original file structure is not preserved.

+The migration script also uses templates from the Icinga Template Library where possible.
+>>>>>>> Fixes for poor grammar and bad sentence structure.:doc/7-migration.md

 ### <a id="manual-config-migration"></a> Manual Config Migration

-For a long-term migration of your configuration you should consider re-creating your configuration based on the Icinga 2 proposed way of doing configuration right.
+For a long-term migration of your configuration you should consider re-creating your configuration based on the proposed Icinga 2 configuration paradigm.

-Please read the [next section](#differences-1x-2) to get an idea about the differences between 1.x and 2.
+Please read the [next chapter](#differences-1x-2) to find out more about the differences between 1.x and 2.

 ## <a id="differences-1x-2"></a> Differences between Icinga 1.x and 2